tanyouliang95/fleet-adapter-tutorial/README.md

 Use `add vertex` to add more vertices within the map boundaries.
 Then use `add lane` and drag between two adjacent vertices to add a "road" between them.
 Use `select` on each lane and set the `bidirectional` property as "true" if this lane should be so.
 In `maze`, all lanes are bidirectional.
 Also set the `name` property to a unique identifier.
 In `maze`, our convention is to label the bottom left as "A", and then continue in alphabetical order clockwise from "A".

 ## Output
-The result of all this should be a populated `maze.yaml` file, different from the file in `mir_gazebo`.
-This file will be used in RMF to create graphs for high level planning.
-This is in contrast with the low level planning of the robot's navstack.
+The result of all this should be a populated `maze.yaml` file.
+This is different from the file in `mir_gazebo`.
+This file will be used to create RMF Graphs.